Port Huron and Detroit Railroad: Locomotives

 The Port Huron & Detroit Railroad's motive power consisted of 0-6-0 switcher-type steam locomotives.
 The company owned a total of 12 of these locomotives between 1920 and 1945.
 The railroad replaced its steam locomotives with two diesel electric switcher locomotives manufactured by American Locomotive Company, purchased in 1945 (model S-1 #51 and #52) and the third purchased in the early 1950s (model S-2 #60).
 For a few years, the railroad touted that they were the first completely dieselized railroad in Michigan.
 William N. Boyd, general superintendent and chief engineer of the PH&D, invented a wheel flange lubricator for these locomotives that was then adopted by other railroads.
 The #51 was retired and sold in the early 1950s.
 In the mid 1960s a used Alco switcher was added (ex-B&O model S-4 #62 built in 1956).
 The three diesel locomotives (#52, #60, #62) remained on the railroad until it was sold in 1984.

 Sale

-On December 13, 1984, the Port Huron & Detroit Railroad was sold by the Duffy family, who owned it since 1922, to the Chesapeake & Ohio Railroad (at that time controlled by CSX Corp.).
+On December 13, 1984, the Port Huron & Detroit Railroad was sold by the Duffy family, who owned it since 1922, to the Chesapeake and Ohio Railway (at that time controlled by CSX Corp.).
 The locomotive used on the last train, number 60, was pulled in to the Port Huron roundhouse that evening for a closing ceremony and farewell party.
 The sale was initiated by the 1981 death of James Duffy Jr., whose son, James Duffy III who was living in New York, chose to sell the majority stake in the company he had inherited to Chessie System; the sale was approved by the Interstate Commerce Commission in September 1984.
 CSX Transportation Co. still owns and operates the ex-Port Huron & Detroit Railroad trackage from Port Huron to the City of St. Clair but runs it as part of its operations and not as a separate railroad.